SpareCores/sc-www/src/assets/articles/cloud-compute-performance-benchmarks.md

 - HDR: Blends six 16MP SDR photos to create a single HDR photo, using a recovery process and radiance map construction (Debevec and Malik 1997), and a tone mapping algorithm (Reinhard and Devlin 2005).
-- Photo Filter: Applies colour and blur filters, level adjustments, cropping, scaling, and image compositing filters to 10 photos range in size from 3 MP to 15 MP.
+- Photo Filter: Applies color and blur filters, level adjustments, cropping, scaling, and image compositing filters to 10 photos range in size from 3 MP to 15 MP.
 - Ray Tracer: Renders the Blender BMW scene using a custom ray tracer